 Mom, that’s who.

 When I can sense myself losing control, instead of going overboard on my kids, I give myself a time out.
 As long as it’s safe to do so, I leave the kids playing or watching TV and hide out in my room for a while.

-Alone, I can take some deep breaths, wash my face, stretch, scroll Instagram, or really anything that helps me relax.
+Alone, I can take some deep breaths, wash my face, stretch, scroll online—anything that helps me relax.
 Once I’m feeling less overwhelmed, I’ll talk to my kids much more calmly about whatever went wrong.

 Pro tip: Don’t get rid of your baby monitor even if your kids have outgrown the baby stage—it’s a great safety tool for mommy time-outs.